ArthurYdalgo/laravext/docs/tools/routing.md

 ])->name('admin.orders.order');
 ```

-Once again, this declaration will already know the page file conventions to use because it was already found before to this uri before.
+Once again, this declaration will already know the page file conventions to use because it was already found before to this uri before (because of the `Route::laravext` above it).
 If you want to completely override the automagically generated route's file conventions, you can set the `merge_with_existing_route` parameter to `false`:

 ```php
 use Illuminate\Support\Facades\Route;